BrokkrFinance/bro-strategies/contracts/strategies/stargate/Readme.md

 ## High priority

-1. solve the delta credit/liqidity issue
+1. Solve the delta credit/liqidity issue.

 ## Medium priority

+1. Expose 2 methods to be able to change the swapping path for deposit and reap reward.

 ## Low priority